bright/new-www/content/blog/falling-in-love-with-programming-again-meet-tomek-–-ios-developer.md

 ## I know you love to travel.
 Where have you been so far in 2023?

 <div class="image"><img src="/images/brightpassion_tomek.png" alt="Tomek's passion" title="Tomek's passion"  /> </div>

+My wife planned a **surprise birthday trip** for me.
+We went to **Wrocław**.
+Another gift for me was joining the barista workshop there.
+The art of making coffee is one of my passions.

+Also, we’ve just come back from **Vietnam**.
+We spent three weeks there.
+It was a **totally new experience for me**.
+It’s a very wild and friendly country at the same time.

+We will see what other adventures this year brings…